elastic/kibana/x-pack/plugins/triggers_actions_ui/README.md

 |[Webhook](#webhook)|`.webhook`|Send a payload to a web service using HTTP POST or PUT|
 |[PagerDuty](#pagerduty)|`.pagerduty`|Trigger, resolve, or acknowlege an incident to a PagerDuty service|

-Every action type should has a server side registration and can has a client side.
+Every action type should be registered server side, and can be optionally registered client side.
 Only action types registered on both - client and server will be displayed in Alerts and Actions UI.
 Built-in action types UI is located under the folder `x-pack/plugins/triggers_actions_ui/public/application/components/builtin_action_types` and this is a file `x-pack/plugins/triggers_actions_ui/public/application/components/builtin_action_types/index.ts` for client side registration.